afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/A-PROJECT_SUMMARY.md

 **Objectives:**

 + To develop a smart system that use artificial intelligence that can differentiate between normal brain and infected one
-+ To develop a systtem that are able to segment tumor cell in the brain
++ To develop a system that are able to segment tumor cell in the brain
 + To create a model that can accurately detect the tumor cell in the mri picture